Planning on a website redesign soon? Hoping it will finally get the sales or leads you’ve been hoping for?

 And you really don’t want to waste an average of $55,000 dollars on a failed website redesign do you? (as the same study also determined the average redesign cost to be).

-Here are the most common reasons why website redesigns fail, and what to do instead to ensure greatest success for improving sales or leads.
+I have created this article to show you the most common reasons why website redesigns fail, and what to do instead to ensure greatest success for improving sales or leads.
+So let’s get started!

 Why your new site redesign will fail to lift sales or leads much